aimhubio/aim/docs/source/overview.md

 </div>

-Aim is an open-source comparison tool for AI experiments.
-With more resources and complex models more experiments are ran than ever.
-Use Aim to deeply inspect thousands of hyperparameter-sensitive training runs at once.
+Aim is open-source, self-hosted AI experiment tracking tool.
+Use Aim to deeply inspect hundreds of hyperparameter-sensitive training runs at once.